mdelsole/brain-nexus/index.markdown

     * Neurons
     * Synapses
     * Networks
-* Brain Atlas: Everything we know about each function of the brain
+* Brain Algorithms: Everything we know about each function of the brain
     * Perception
     * Memory
     * Language
     * Motor
     * Executive